peters-r/TinyCBorWrapper/README.md

 TinyCborWrapper
 ===============

-The TinyCborWrapper is a C++11 Wrapper for the TinyCbor C-library.
+The TinyCborWrapper is a C++11 Header-only wrapper for the TinyCbor C-library.
-Use it as is, without any warranty.
+Just use it as is, without any warranty.
-The wrapper was written for a project were i am currently working on: http://supplets.com.
+The wrapper has been written for an IOT project, i am currently working on: http://supplets.com.

 Documentation and Tests may be added in the future.
-The file main_testing.cpp is an example for the usage.
+The file MainSample.cpp is an example for the usage and contains a main routine.

-Don't forget to clone it with the tinycbor submodule:
+Don't forget to checkout the tinycbor submodule:
-`git clone <URL>`

 `git submodule update --init`

 Just enter the directory and type `make` to build the sample.